saifaustcse/SDLC-Methodologies/README.md

  7. ### Prototype Model

-    Prototyping Model is a software development model in which prototype is built, tested, and reworked until an acceptable prototype is achieved.
-It also creates base to produce the final system or software.
+    Prototyping model is a software development model in which prototype is built, tested, and reworked until the model is accepted by the customer.
 It works best in scenarios where the project's requirements are not known in detail.

+    Once the requirement gathering is done, the quick design is created and the prototype which is presented to the customer for evaluation is built.

+    Customer feedback and the refined requirement is used to modify the prototype and is again presented to the customer for evaluation.
+Once the customer approves the prototype, it is used as a requirement for building the actual software.
+The actual software is build using the Waterfall model approach.

     Software prototyping is used in typical cases and the decision should be taken very carefully so that the efforts spent in building the prototype add considerable value to the final software developed.